waynodiablo/Oystercard/pills/js_functions.md

 ## `function` to define methods

-Finally we can use `function` to define methods on classes:
+Finally we can use `function` to define methods:

 ~~~javascript
 Dog.prototype.bark = function() {